openqasm/qe-compiler/docs/variable-lowering.rst

      x $0;

-To enable optimizations to have a clear “view” of data flow between classical and quantum operations, we aim to get MLIR in clean SSA form such as
+To enable optimizations to have a clear “view” of data flow between classical and quantum operations, we aim to promote all variable operations into SSA form such as

 ::